lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Writing and exporting data {#writing-and-exporting-data .unnumbered}
 ==========================

-A `MSnSet` can be exported from R using the `write.exprs` function.
-This function writes the expression values to a tab (the defualt, or other type e.g.e.g. comma, as specified in `write.table`) separated file.
+An `MSnSet` can be exported from R using the `write.exprs` function.
+This function writes the expression values to a text-based spreadsheet.
-There argument `fDataCols` can be used to specify which `featureData` columns (as column names, column number or `logical`) to append to the right of the expression matrix.
+The `fcol` argument can be used to specify which `featureData` columns (as column names, column number or `logical`) to append to the right of the expression matrix.

 In the below code chunk we write the `hl` object to a csv file.
-The `file` argument is used to specify the file path, the `sep` argument specifies the field separator string, here we use a comma, finally as we want to write all the information in the `featureData` to the file, as well as the expression data, we specify `fDataCols = 1:ncol(hl)` i.e. write everything in the `featureData` to the file `hl.csv`.
+The `file` argument is used to specify the file path, the `sep` argument specifies the field separator string, here we use a comma, finally as we want to write all the information in the `featureData` to the file, as well as the expression data, we specify `fvarLabels(hl)`, that returns all feature variable names, and write the resulting data to the file `hl.csv`.

-`      `\
 `         `

-Individual R objects, such a parameters from the machine learning optimisations, can be save using the standard `save` function in R. For example, to save and then re-load the parameters from the SVM optimisation,
+Exporting to a spreadsheet however looses a lot of important information, such as the processing data, and the sample metadata in the *phenoData* slot.
+Other objects, such a parameters from the machine learning optimisation, cannot be represented as tabular data.
+To directly serialise R objects to disk, on can use the standard `save` function, and later reload the object using `save`.
+For example, to save and then re-load the parameters from the SVM optimisation,

 \
 `   `\